 This time of year, which I call “the struggle is real” is rife with second guessing, dwelling on what never got done this year or what still needs to be done.
-Couple that with summer vacation and end of the school year fast approaching and you have a recipe for disappointment and overwhelm.
+Couple that with a pandemic and uncertainty and you have a recipe for disappointment and overwhelm.

 Dear homeschool mom, this would happen to me every single year, both in the early days as well as my veteran homeschool days.

 We all take our role as “Parent as Primary Teacher” very seriously.